 With the arrival of the railway in the 1890s, the town assumed a new name, one that describes the town as the railway “crossing” for the nearby town of Stephenville.

 As a kid growing up in the Stephenville Crossing of the 1950s, I remember a busy town with dusty roads (pre-pavement).
 There was at least one eastbound and one westbound passenger train per day, not to mention the freight trains that passed through town in the middle of the night.
 Freight was unloaded from the trains onto trucks and transported to the town of Stephenville and other towns on the Port au Port peninsular.
 Pulp wood which arrived at the Crossing via Harry’s River was being loaded onto flat railway cars at “the dump” to be transported to the paper mill in Corner Brook.

 Went by the “dump” regularly, on the way to school

 For kids growing up in the Crossing in the 1950s, the Saturday Matinee was the most exciting time of the week.
-They congregated on the Main Street, in front of the Uptown Theatre.
-You arrived with your stack of comics to trade, buy and/or sell.
+The kids congregated on the Main Street, in front of the Uptown Theatre.
+Some arrived with their stack of comics to trade, buy and/or sell.